|

 There are as many ideas about what constitutes good design of downhole printed circuit boards as there are designers (actually more since everybody in the logging business has opinions about PCBs).
 Printed circuit boards have been used in well logging tools for decades, though there have also been point to point wired tools produced in the past.
 This page is an effort to collect some thoughts about PCB design philosophy.

 Downhole PCBs have traditionally been made from glass reinforced polyimide resin; this is the same stuff known as Kapton in its film form.
-(Polyimide should not be confused with polyamide which is more commonly known as Nylon, and which cannot take the temperature extremes of polyimide.)
+Polyimide should not be confused with polyamide which is more commonly known as Nylon, and which cannot take the temperature extremes of polyimide.
 While polyimide has superior high temperature capabilities, it is not without its shortcomings.
-Polyimide is quite hygroscopic (one laminate sales rep described it as being like a sponge) and will absorb moisture readily.
-Assuming pristine dry polyimide, there is a slight advantage with respect to board resistance / leakage over FR-4 laminate, but at much higher cost.
-If price is no object, there are also other exotic high temperature laminates available, but FR-4 as discussed below is often more than adequate.
+Polyimide is quite hygroscopic (one board material sales rep described it as being like a sponge) and will absorb moisture readily.
+A tool that goes wet will be hard to resurrect if it contains polyimide PCBs since the boards will not only absorb water but also the ionic contaminates in the well fluids (there are some tricks of the trade like boiling in distilled or deionized water).

 Conventional glass reinforced epoxy resin laminate known as FR-4 (FR stands for flame retardant) has been used successfully in downhole tools up to surprisingly high temperatures.
 It is recommended that high Tg FR-4 be used for downhole applications.
 Tg is an abbreviation for glass transition temperature, the temperature at which a material changes from a hard and relatively brittle condition to a viscous or rubbery condition.
 Garden variety FR-4 has a Tg of around 130 to 140° C, but Tg 170 or 180° C FR-4 is readily available.
 As FR-4 (or any laminate for that matter) approaches its Tg, there is accelerated Z axis expansion.
-This Z axis expansion is potentially deadly to plated-through holes, and it is plated-through barrel failure that is the principal concern with using FR-4 at or above its Tg rating.
+This Z axis expansion is potentially deadly to plated through holes, and it is plated through barrel failure that is the principal concern with using FR-4 at or above its Tg rating.
 There are tricks to help minimize any potential problems like using redundant vias, replicating traces on the top and bottom copper layers wherever possible, and always soldering a wire in all plated through holes where traces switch sides.
-From a practical perspective, high Tg FR-4 can be successfully used in logging tools that will see 300°F (149° C) and even occasional 350° F (177° C) and slightly higher exposure if proper precautions are observed.
+From a practical perspective, high Tg FR-4 can be successfully used in logging tools that will see 300° F excursions, and even occasional 350° F exposure if proper precautions are observed.

 Surface Finish / Plating

-With present technology, the ENIG (Electroless Nickel and Immersion Gold) process seems to be a reasonable choice.
+With present technology, the ENIG (Electroless Nickel and Immersion Gold) seems like a reasonable choice.
 Several downhole tool manufacturers are using ENIG on their PCBs.
 The gold layer is much thinner than that obtained with electrolytic plating, hence less likely to cause problems.
-In comparison testing, ENIG had the best solderability after long storage of any of the now commonly available surface finishes, and it sure is pretty.
+In comparison testing, ENIG had the best solderability after long storage of any of the now commonly available surface finishes.

 On high voltage PCBs, leakage has been observed at elevated temperatures when solder mask is used.
 It may be advisable to avoid solder mask on high voltage PCBs, and to have them made as "bare bones" boards without solder resist.
-This would include high voltage power supplies and high voltage filtration circuits, but certain critical signal processing circuits may also suffer if leakage is excessive.
-However, since some colors from some solder mask formulators can exhibit up to a couple of orders of magnitude less leakage than other colors, it may be possible to use solder mask on high voltage PCBs after appropriate testing.
+This would include high voltage power supplies, high voltage filtration circuits, etc. However, since some colors from some solder mask formulators can exhibit up to a couple of orders of magnitude less leakage than other colors, it may be possible to use solder mask on high voltage PCBs after appropriate testing.

 Trace Characteristics